-• Humans in OR: How do people and organizations use operations research to improve decision-making?
+- Humans in OR: How do people and organizations use operations research to improve decision-making?
 How can we incorporate human factors into OR models and methods to better reflect real-world complexities?

-• How OR has changed the world: What are some recent applications of OR in industry, government, and society?
+- How OR has changed the world: What are some recent applications of OR in industry, government, and society?
 How has OR contributed to solving complex problems and making better decisions?

-• The future of OR: What are some of the emerging trends and challenges in operations research?
+- The future of OR: What are some of the emerging trends and challenges in operations research?
 How can we innovate and adapt to meet the evolving needs of stakeholders, decision makers, and society at large?

-Keynote speakers giving talk at FORS50
+Keynote speakers who gave a talk at FORS50

 Prof. Dr. Bernhard Sendhoff